The following search results include an excerpt and link for each article containing your search criteria.

 the fact that there were some wonderful memories taking Dad snorkeling in the Red Sea is a bonus!
 This was a simple downwind sail of around 12 miles due south of Hurghada, a case of dropping the hook and spending a very memorable few days at anchor.

-Drains, Damn Traveler and Dorado!
+Drains, Damn Traveller and Dorado!

 With these two rather important features broken we were getting a bit tetchy.
 Our bodies hadn’t adjusted to the night watches and we were still motoring.
 As the second day aboard came to a close, the entire sky bathed in a dreamy pink as the sun dipped its head, I decided to go for a nap.
 This was shortly broken by Liz banging on the hatch, shouting something urgent.